NASA releases first cosmic images from super telescope

 The James Webb Space Telescope is the world’s largest, most powerful, and most complex space science telescope ever built.

-Moving forward, the Webb telescope’s images will only become clearer and more intricate as its other three instruments arrive at their intended cryogenic operating temperatures and begin capturing data.
+Moving forward, the Webb telescope’s images will become clearer and more intricate as its other three instruments begin capturing data.

-The first scientific images are expected to be delivered to the world in the summer.
+The first scientific images are expected to be delivered to the world this summer.

 “Though this is a big moment, confirming that Webb is a functional telescope, there is much ahead to be done in the coming months to prepare the observatory for full scientific operations,” NASA explained.